 His first international appearance with the Wales squad was for the 2006 Six Nations Championship, despite having a poor Autumn International where he started against New Zealand in a match that ended in a heavy defeat for Wales.

-To book Mike Phillips as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Mike Phillips for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.